uncomplicate/clojurecuda/README.md

 # ClojureCUDA

-Clojure library for CUDA development
+Clojure library for CUDA development.
+See the documentation at [ClojureCUDA website](http://clojurecuda.uncomplicate.org).

 ## License